Workplace Harassment – Should I quit or first talk to a lawyer?

 I have worked for a company for 10 years as a sales rep and now the owners family member (brother) has become my manager within the past year.
 He needless to say is a bully.
 I have spoken to HR about him and his discrimination that I felt he showed toward me and women in the dept. The other 3 women quit or transferred out of the dept because he was a bully.
 He would stand over you and belittle everything you did.
 He would yell and when you asked for help he would say “no, do it yourself”.
 Me and one other woman are left in the dept along with 10 other men.
 The men have even stated they see how he watches every move I make.
 HR initially made my manager apologize and take management classes and then when incidents of loud and abrupt language occured again I went to HR they told me that if I complained again that I would be written up.
 I knew she meant that I needed to quit coming to her because it was not going to help and I would get fired.
 I have battled depression for years and now am having anxiety attacks with confusion and memory loss.
 I am seeing a Neurosurgeon, Psychiatrist and counseling but I am at wits end.
 I make very good money but today my counselor told me that my peace of mind and mental health is far more valuable and she would see much value of me quitting.
 I want a plan of action to quit.
 Do I try for unemployment? or Disability?
 What would be my first steps?
 Thank you so much!!

-you, already know your situation calls for legal advice from a labor attorney.
+I, probably like you, already know your situation calls for legal advice from a labor attorney.

 This is not just a simple should I quit unemployment question.